JohnnySiuky/Recam-Demo/README.md

-# Recam Real Estate Platform
+# Recam Real Estate Platform: Enterprise .NET 9 Architecture Showcase

+> **⚠️ Note: Architecture Demonstration**
+>
+> This repository is a **sanitized, non-proprietary demonstration** of the backend architecture designed for the *Recam* commercial platform.
+>
+> While this project reflects the core engineering principles (**Clean Architecture, .NET 9, Azure Integration**) used in the production environment, all **proprietary business logic, sensitive configurations, and client-specific data have been removed or obfuscated** for portfolio demonstration purposes.

-A full-stack real estate listing management system built with **.NET 9**, **ASP.NET Core Web API**, and **Entity Framework Core**.
-The platform enables photography companies, agents, and admins to collaboratively manage property listings with media assets, workflows, and role-based access control.
+A high-performance, headless real estate content management system built with **.NET 9**, **ASP.NET Core Web API**, and **Cloud-Native Principles**.
+This project demonstrates how to build scalable, testable, and maintainable enterprise software.

 ---